-&lt;sup>3 Since December 2019 CET1 phase-in is considered and it includes the transitional arrangements due to IFRS9 capital impacts.
+Since December 2019 CET1 phase-in is considered and it includes the transitional arrangements due to include the transitional arrangements due to include the transitional arrangements.

 4. Risk management

 This section summarises the overall risk management policy of the Group.
 More detailed analyses of individual risks (credit risk, operational risk, IRRBB and funding and liquidity risk) are set out in later sections.
 Further detail including a statement on the Group's overall risk exposure and management can be found in the consolidated Annual Accounts.